markc/hcp_bs5/README.md

 ## Hosting Control Panel

-This project is ideal for [LXD containers] or small 256MB to 512MB VM/VPS plans.
+This project is ideal for small VMs, CTs (containers) or VPS plans.

 - [NetServa HCP] does not reqire Python or Ruby, just PHP and Bash
 - Fully functional IMAP/SMTP mailserver with personalised Spam filtering